syselement/blog/README.md

 > ❗ **Disclaimer**
 >
 > *The content on this notes blog is for educational and informational purposes only.
 It should not be used for illegal or malicious activities.
 The information is based on open-source material, my own interpretation and writing, and may not be up-to-date.
 Use it at your own risk.
-The content is intended for personal, non-commercial use.
-By using these notes, you agree to absolve me of any liability.*
+The content is intended for personal, non-commercial, testing and research use.
+By using these notes, you agree to absolve me of any liability.
+All notes and comments from external resources will include a reference link to the original source.*
 >
 > ✏️ **Copyright** ©️ 2023 syselement
 >